afternone/CommunityDetection.jl/README.md

 The core function is
-``optimize_partition`` which finds the optimal partition using the louvain algorithm for a number of different methods.
+``optimize_partition!`` which finds the optimal partition using the louvain algorithm for a number of different methods.
 The methods currently implemented are:

 * Modularity.